2.5 GenAI Prompting

 • Disengagement or “falling asleep at the wheel”: Dell’Aqua (n.d.) has discovered through research that many employees tend to simply use genAI output as is, without taking the time to check the contents.
 While genAI outputs are continuously improving in quality, the times when inaccuracies, hallucinations, biases, and unsupported claims can appear are substantial enough to significantly damage a company’s reputation and an employee’s career if the output is used without careful review.
 Always become engaged with the output to maintain your agency in the process of content creation.

 • Errant symbolic references: Images will contain elements with symbolic meaning that will influence how a person reacts to the image and to your overall message.
 Think for example, how the color red embodies different meanings for various groups and occasions.
 Being sensitive to what the image can represent to your audience can help you keep a tight focus on your messaging.
 Especially when using images to support information in your documents, ensure that all the imagery aligns with your purpose and contains no elements that could potentially cause offense.
-Checking images requires careful scrutiny on your part.
+Checking images requires scrutiny.

-• Privacy violation: Ensure that you check the output for content that can compromise privacy.
+• Privacy violation: Check the output for content that can compromise privacy.
 Enterprise versions of genAI applications are set up to protect the privacy of the users.
 However, if you are using free versions of non-enterprise genAI models, private information that had been used to either train the model or as input in chats can reappear in output.
 Ensure that the information in the output does not contain private personal, medical, financial or other such information.

 • Sandbagging: Sometimes genAI models will perform beyond your expectations; at other times the output will be underwhelming.
 Depending on which genAI model you use, the model may respond only to the limits established by the knowledge you exhibit in your prompt, and no further.
 So while many think that genAI will automatically augment knowledge generation capabilities watch for output that will only match your ability and knowledge and not more.
 This potential response on the part of the genAI model emphasizes the need for users to not only create specific prompts, but also to follow up on output that is less than satisfactory with a request that the model stretch the limits of the current output.
 Use your critical thinking skills to not only analyze the output but to also refine prompts to obtain correct, narrow, and specific output that meets your purpose at the degree of expertise that is required.
 And if the model you are using does not perform as expected, choose a different one.
 For more information on sandbagging, see Section C in Perez et al. (2022).